What’s one metric every Amazon seller should continually monitor?

 If you find a recurring problem, make it a top priority.
 The sooner you overcome any issues, the less chance they’ll have to impact your rating.
 If you sell overseas, make sure you can translate and understand all A-to-z claims and customer feedback.

 Second, make fast and free shipping a top priority.
 If there’s one thing that’s bound to result in negative feedback, it’s delivery delays.
-Whether you fulfill orders in-house or rely on third-party logistics, take pains to ensure minimal handling times and reliable shipment tracking.
+Whether you fulfill orders in-house or rely on third-party logistics, take pains to ensure minimal but accurate handling times and reliable, on-time shipment tracking uploads.

 Some sellers opt to use FBA (Fulfilment by Amazon) after an ODR-induced suspension, since it guarantees Amazon’s strict requirements will be met and can help products reappear in the Buy Box quickly.
 You can even use it for a small selection of your best-selling products, for a limited period of time.

 Keep in mind, too, that many customers post A-to-z claims and negative feedback in January due to late deliveries during Christmas.
-Your Order Defect Rate could be well below 1% all year, and then suddenly skyrocket if you fail to plan ahead for the end-of-year holiday rush.
+Your ODR could be well below 1% all year, and then suddenly skyrocket if you fail to plan ahead for the end-of-year holiday rush.
 For this reason, it’s especially imperative to optimize your fulfillment during the holidays.

-In conclusion: There’s never a time to stop prioritizing your Order Defect Rate on Amazon.
-Whether you’re working to reverse a high ODR or are being proactive about keeping it under 1%, the above tips will help.
+There’s never a time to stop prioritizing your ODR on Amazon.
+Whether you’re working to reverse a high ODR or to keep it under 1%, these tips will help.

-Editor’s note: This blog post was originally published on August 15, 2017.
-It has been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in August 2017 and was updated in October 2021 for accuracy and comprehensiveness.